 There are fourteen learning activities distributed throughout the course's units, approximately one per week (3 points each).
-Consistent completion of learning activities shows your active learning and engaged presence, similar to attendance in a face to face course.
+Completion of learning activities shows active learning and engaged presence, similar to attendance and participation in a face to face course.

-Forums - 50 points
+Discussion Forums - 40 points

-You will participate in 12 forums (4-5 points each).
+Participate in at least 8 out of 11 possible forums (5 points each).
 See syllabus p.
 3 and guidelines on Blackboard for more information.

-Constitutions Modules - 35 points
+Constitutions Modules - 45 points

-Each unit contains a learning module about the US and/or Massachusetts Constitution (7 points each).
-Constitutions modules contain a quiz and a Blackboard journal prompt.
+Each unit contains a learning module about the US and/or Massachusetts Constitution.
+Constitutions modules contain a comprehension quiz and a journal prompt.
 Unlike discussion forums, responses are only shared between you and the instructor.